ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

     See how the new `sda4` partition is named correlatively to the other three `sda` already existing ones, and takes up the previously unassigned free space (868.5 GiB).
 Also notice how `fdisk` indicates that the partition is of the `Type Linux filesystem`, not `Linux LVM`.

-8. To turn the partition into a Linux LVM type, use the `t` command.
+8. To turn the partition into a Linux LVM type, use the `t` command:

     ~~~sh
     Command (m for help): t
     Partition number (1-4, default 4):
     ~~~

-    Notice how the command asks you first which partition you want to change, and it also offers by default the newest one (number `4`).
+    The command asks you first which partition you want to change, and it also offers by default the newest one (number `4`).
 In this case, the default value 4 is the correct one, so press enter here.

 9. The next question is about what type you want to change the partition into.
-If you don't know the numeric code of the type you want, type `L` on this question and you'll get a long list with all the types available.
-To exit the types listing press `q` and you'll return to the question:
+If you do not know the numeric code of the type you want, type `L` on this question to get a long list with all the types available.
+Press `q` to exit the types listing and return to the question prompt:

     > [!WARNING]
     > **The number identifying the type can change between `fdisk` versions!**\